bhavingenieur/bingsrch/README.md

-+# bingsrch
+<h1>bingsrch</h1>

-+A custom web app which queries Bing using the Cognitive Services API
+A custom web app which queries Bing using the Bing Cognitive Services API and returns results in a tabular format